giorgiostucchi/Error-Mitigation-WMI/Zero Noise Extrapolation.md

 where 𝑚 is equal to the number of data points in the fit (i.e. the number of noise scaled expectation values).

 One can select a noise scaling method via _noise scaling functions_.
 A noise scaling function takes a circuit and a real scale factor as two inputs and returns a new circuit.
 The returned circuit is equivalent to the input one (if executed on a noiseless backend), but is more sensitive to noise when executed on a real noisy backend.
 In practice, by applying a noise scaling function before the execution of a circuit, one can indirectly scale up the effect of noise.
 The noise scaling function can either increase the total circuit execution time by inserting unitaries or increase the wait times in the middle of a circuit execution.
-These two methods are _unitary folding_ and _identity scaling_ respectively.
+These two methods are the aforementioned _unitary folding_ and _identity scaling_ respectively.

-#### The special case of odd integer scale factors
+**The special case of odd integer scale factors**
 For any noise scaling function, if `scale_factor` is equal to 1, the input circuit is unchanged and it is subject to the base noise of the backend.
 Both local and global folding, if applied uniformly to all the gates of `circuit`, produce a `scaled_circuit` that has 3 times more gates than the input `circuit`.
 This corresponds to the `scale_factor=3` setting.

-#### The general case of real scale factors
+**The general case of real scale factors**
 More generally, the `scale_factor` can be set to any real number larger than or equal to one.
 In this case, Mitiq applies additional folding to a selection of gates (for local folding) or to a final fraction of the circuit (for global folding), such that the total number of gates is _approximately_ scaled by `scale_factor`.
-For example:

 ### Identity Scaling